ogrnz/TavoCalendar/README.md

-*This forks add the ability to add custom attributes to the day DOM element.
+*This fork adds the ability to add custom attributes to the day DOM element.
 See examples/custom.html*

 # TavoCalendar